jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 * Many environments are incompatible with FAST
 * You might have to manage self-management
 * FAST requires a lot of work
+* FAST can run counter to a desire to allocate people to areas
 * The FAST materials are full of jargon

 We’ll discuss each of these in turn.